PZZA Q4 2025 Earnings Call Summary | Stock Taper

 3. Forward Guidance and Outlook

-• 2026 Global System-Wide Sales: Expected to be flat to low single-digit decline.
+• 2026 Global System-wide Sales: Expected to be flat to low single-digit decline.

-• Adjusted EBITDA for 2026: Projected between $202 million and $210 million.
+• Consolidated Adjusted EBITDA for 2026: Expected to be between $202 million and $210 million.

-• Restaurant Openings: Plan to open 40-50 new restaurants in North America and 180-220 internationally.
+• Restaurant Openings: Anticipated to open 40-50 new restaurants in North America and 180-220 internationally in 2026.

 4. Bad News, Challenges, or Points of Concern